-As per the asset liability maturity (ALM) profile of the bank dated March 31, 2022, the bank did not have any negative cumulative mismatch in any of the buckets.
+As per the asset liability maturity (ALM) profile of the bank dated June 30, 2022, the bank did not have any negative cumulative mismatch in any of the buckets except above 5 year bucket.
 The bank's liquidity profile was comfortable with well-matched asset liability profile.
 Furthermore, as on March 31, 2022, the ICICI group had maintained average high-quality liquid assets (HQLA) (after haircut) of ₹3,25,109 as compared with ₹2,80,871 crore as on March 31, 2021, with a liquidity coverage ratio (LCR) of 127% as against a minimum LCR requirement of 100%.
 The bank's strong deposit franchise and the ability of the bank to mobilise deposits provide a cushion to the liquidity profile along with the bank's healthy roll over rate of deposits and excess statutory liquidity ratio (SLR) investments provides comfort.